 What We Do

-A 2030 Shared Global Vision for Groundwater Governance has been prepared through a worldwide process of consultation to act as an urgent call for collectively responsible action.
+Urgent action is needed if the current trends in the state of groundwater resources are to be reversed.
+The cost of inaction can be tremendous.
+To consolidate global knowledge and formulate action needs, the GEF partnered with FAO, World Bank, UNESCO, and the International Association of Hydrologists to analyze and consult across the world on the state of groundwater resources and on solutions to address it in the Global Groundwater Governance project.
+On global level, a 2030 Shared Global Vision for Groundwater Governance was prepared through a worldwide process of consultation to act as an urgent call for collectively responsible action.
 To achieve the Vision, the GEF and its partners also launched a Global Framework for Action for groundwater governance that comprises the enabling framework and guiding principles for a coordinated action across all levels of governments, private sector, municipalities, civil society, and international organizations and professional associations.
 Read more+